Yu-Tsern/DigitalCertificateLab/lab4/README.md

 ## Introduction to blockchain based PKI

-Each browser has installed a set of trusted Certificate Authority (CA) certificates.
+Assume each browser has installed a set of trusted Certificate Authority (CA) certificates.
 CAs (like Verisign, Symantec, etc.) create root certificates and sign Certificate Signing Requests (CSRs) for other certificates.

 An organization that owns a domain that wishes to use ssl/tls needs a certificate, as per the protocol.
 However, if the client does not trust that certificate, then he can refuse the connection.
 A client verifies certificates sent to him by looking at which certificate signed that certificate.
 If it was signed by a trusted certificate, normally a CA certificate, then the communication continues.